 Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Chemicals in aqueous film-forming foam (AFFF) or “firefighting foam” may cause various types of cancer.
-If you were a firefighter or regularly exposed to AFFF and recently diagnosed with cancer, you may be able to file a lawsuit and get financial compensation.
+If you were a firefighter or regularly exposed to AFFF and recently diagnosed with cancer, or you were exposed to PFAS through contaminated water, you may be able to file a lawsuit and get financial compensation.

-As we approach August 2024, over 8,000 AFFF plaintiffs are in the lawsuit.
+In 2025, there are over 10,000 AFFF plaintiffs in the MDL lawsuit.
 So, a single judge will handle all AFFF firefighting foam cancer lawsuits in federal court.
 The hope is that this is the first step towards a global firefighting foam settlement.
+Take this with the caveat that there have been false starts on settlement in this litigation.
+But many lawyers, including us, expect a settlement soon.

 AFFF Lawsuit News